geeksoflondon/barcampberkshire.com/source/travel/index.markdown

 Direct trains run from London Paddington to Slough and take just under 20 minutes.

-Their will be no Underground service on the Circle line to Paddington however the Hammersmith & City, Bakerloo and District Lines will be operating as normal.
+Their are no planned London Underground engineering works for London Paddington currently but this is subject to change.

 #### Fast Departures From London Paddington

-  TODO: Add fast trains
+  08:50, 09:21, 09:50

 Remember travelling with friends from London Paddington will entitle you to Groupsave tickets.